P-ful/Mongque/README.md

 **We aim two goals.**

 1. Natural syntax to build a query for a Java developer.
-2. Ensuring the query is always correct at a compile time.
+2. Guaranteeing syntactic correctness at compile-time.

 ## Feature